 The protection of natural areas and the associated critical ecosystems and habitats are crucial for the sustainable economic development of the islands, especially considering the severe economic impact the pandemic has had on communities at the highest risk of climate change impacts within the Dutch Kingdom.

 The DCNA conservation network provides support to the Protected Area Management Organizations on all six islands of the Dutch Caribbean: Aruba National Parks Foundation, STINAPA Bonaire, CARMABI Curaçao, STENAPA St. Eustatius, the Saba Conservation Foundation, and the Sint Maarten Nature Foundation.
-Organizations, including DCNA, have been able to provide emergency funding through DCNA’s to the parks to survive the COVID-19 pandemic.
+Organizations, including DCNA, have been able to provide emergency funding through DCNA’s Conservation Trust Fund to the parks to survive the COVID-19 pandemic.
 But this is only enough to provide operational support in the short term.
 DCNA also created a Fundraising Committee to help bridge financial gaps.
 However, there is a need for a dedicated staff member to execute and coordinate fundraising activities as outlined by the Fundraising Committee.
 The parks require long-term, consistent funding to ensure they are able to plan for and enact critical conservation strategies for years to come.

 Fortunately, BirdLife Netherlands has generously agreed to fund a position at the DCNA Secretariat to focus on building funding capacity for biodiversity conservation within the Dutch Caribbean.
 This individual will work within the DCNA Secretariat as the Senior Fundraising Officer and will be responsible for developing sustainable funding solutions for these parks.
 The new staff member individual will have the unique opportunity of designing and implementing a network of support, integrating stakeholders, donors, and policymakers together.